QASchoolUSA/Cypress-Testing/README.md

 Configuration

-The main configuration file is cypress.config.ts, where you can set global settings like baseUrl, environment variables, and test timeouts.
+The main configuration file is cypress.config.ts, where you can set global options like baseUrl, environment variables, and test timeouts.

-Example cypress.config.ts
+Example Configuration in cypress.config.ts

 import { defineConfig } from 'cypress';

 export default defineConfig({
   e2e: {
-    baseUrl: 'http://localhost:3000', // Set your application URL setupNodeEvents(on, config) {
+    baseUrl: 'http://localhost:3000', // Change this to your app's URL setupNodeEvents(on, config) {
-      // Add custom plugins or event listeners here
+      // Add custom event listeners or plugins here
     },
-    supportFile: 'cypress/support/e2e.ts',
+    supportFile: 'cypress/support/e2e.ts'
   }
 });

 Writing Tests

-Cypress tests are organized in the cypress/e2e directory.
-Each test file should have a .ts extension for TypeScript compatibility.
-Example test structure:
+Cypress tests are organized in the cypress/e2e folder and use .ts extensions for TypeScript.
+Below is a basic test example:

 // cypress/e2e/example.spec.ts